tustin2121/James_Somerton_Transcripts/_videos/n41RAyav_d8.md

 But in spite of Disney's obsession with kowtowing to its own brand like that's the anthill that it's going to die on, there are a few times they have given the gays everything they want.
 And while I was making content about Disney's shortcomings on representation, I was informed that *The Owl House*, the 2020 animated series on the Disney Channel, absolved Disney of all the queerbaiting and queerphobia that I was accusing them of.
 And even when I wasn't talking about Disney at all, I was reminded of *The Owl House* over and over and over and over--

-And so I watched it. [party noisemaker sound] Go me I guess!
+And so I watched it. <u>[party noisemaker sound]</u> Go me I guess!
 I really wasn't ever expecting to hate it, I just wasn't watching it because I'm an only child, which means when someone tells me to do something I don't do it just because I don't like being told what to do.
 I was probably going to end up watching it in the end eventually.
 Probably would have waited for a third season, so I could properly binge it.
 But Disney decided to be a big old dick and soft cancel the show by cutting the final season down from the ninteen to twenty-one episodes... to three.

 </james>
 <from></from>